 The net defined benefit cost and net deficit of the plan have been allocated to WPD South West and WPD South Wales in accordance with pensionable salaries, currently 62.9% to WPD South West (2015: 63.1%).
 The figures below show the proportion allocated to WPD South West.

-The amounts recognised in WPD South West's balance sheet are determined as follows:
+The amounts recognised in the balance sheet are determined as follows: